awsdocs/application-auto-scaling-user-guide/doc_source/application-auto-scaling-scheduled-scaling.md

 For a detailed example of using scheduled scaling, see the blog post [Scheduling AWS Lambda Provisioned Concurrency for recurring peak usage](http://aws.amazon.com/blogs/compute/scheduling-aws-lambda-provisioned-concurrency-for-recurring-peak-usage/) on the AWS Compute Blog\.
 For a tutorial that walks through how to create scheduled actions using sample AWS resources, see [Getting started using the AWS CLI](get-started-exercise.md)\.

-**Limits**
-+ Application Auto Scaling doesn't provide second\-level precision in schedule expressions\.
-The finest resolution using a cron expression is 1 minute\.
-+ Scheduled scaling is not supported for Amazon MSK\.

 ## Considerations<a name="scheduled-scaling-considerations"></a>

 When you create a scheduled action, keep the following in mind: